lsst/LDM-PMT/index.rst

 *O(few hundred)* milestones have been defined to-date to track the progress of DM activities.

-Relationship between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can also *relate* to other milestones.
+Relationship between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can *block* other milestones, or they can *relate* to other milestones.

 Baseline Long-Term Plan
 -----------------------